MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-flush-components-according-to-operation-output.md

 ---
 title: Flush Components According to Operation Output
-description: For items that are set up with backward flushing method, the default behaviour is to calculate and post component consumption when you change the status of a released production order to Finished.
+description: For items that are set up with backward flushing method, the default behaviour is to calculate and post component consumption when you change the status of a released works order to Finished.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual